 On the surface, this may seem like it is just splitting hairs.
 But here is the distinction: the two natures teaching (fully God-fully man) says that Jesus had power within Himself to perform miracles and do the works of God but chose not to exercise His prerogatives as God.
 In contrast, the Bible teaches that Jesus emptied Himself of His power; it was not until His baptism that Jesus received the Holy Spirit who then became His power to do the works of the Father.
 The reason this is so important is that the two natures teaching obscures a critical truth: the Holy Spirit that indwelled and empowered Jesus is the same Holy Spirit that now lives in you.

 Popular teaching prevents you from relating to Jesus as a human, like you are, who did the works of His Father by the power of the Holy Spirit in Him.
 Rather, most think of Jesus as having lived a life completely out of reach to them.
 And they never realize that Jesus became like us so that we could live the same life of faith that He did.
 By not understanding the importance of the Holy Spirit in the life of Jesus, believers also do not understand the importance of the Holy Spirit in their own lives.
 The ill-defined role of the Holy Spirit led to the terrible lie that the Holy Spirit convicts believers of their sins.
 It makes you think that God is a moment away from turning His back on you.
-God made you fully and forever righteous in your born again heart because Jesus is joined as one with you in your spirit; this is why God will never condemn you (Romans 8:1).
+God made you fully and forever righteous in your born again heart because Christ is joined as one with you in your spirit; this is why God will never condemn you (Romans 8:1).

 Both in the life of Jesus and in the lives of believers, the indwelling Holy Spirit is the power to do the works of God.
 It was the Father in Jesus who did His works through Jesus (John 14:10).
 Now, you cannot do the works of God by your own human ability and effort.
 Jesus does His works through you by His Spirit as you follow Him in faith.
 Jesus came not only to save you but also to be your model for a life of faith.

 Jesus had to become fully human for several reasons.
 Among them, only a human could defeat Satan's temptations; God cannot be tempted by evil (James 1:13).
-Also, Jesus "had to be made like his brothers in all things" (Hebrews 2:17) so that He could become a merciful high priest and so he could die for the sins of the people.
+Also, Jesus "had to be made like his brothers in all things" (Hebrews 2:17) so that He could become a merciful high priest and so He could die for the sins of the people.
 Additionally, only as a human could the sinless Jesus be made to be sin so that we could be made righteous in Him (2 Corinthians 5:21).
 Also, Jesus had to become fully human so that he could conquer death.
 Since it was by a man (Adam) that death came into the world, it was necessary that a man defeat death (1 Corinthians 15:21); Jesus did this when God raised Him from the dead.
 None of these would have been possible if Jesus had two natures.

 (Click Here for additional discussion below)